kaushang/Tablytics/README.md

   Choose between a modern dark theme or a classic light theme for comfortable viewing.

 - 📊 **Visual Analytics Tab**
   Analyze your browsing habits visually in a pie chart.

 ---

 ## 🧑‍🏫 Use Cases

-- **Students Studying**: Track how long you’ve studied and receive notifications when your planned session ends.
+- **Focused Study Sessions**: Track how long you’ve studied and receive notifications when your planned session ends.
-- **Break Monitoring**: Limit time on entertainment sites like YouTube or Netflix during breaks.
+- **Productive Breaks**: Limit time on entertainment sites like YouTube or Netflix during breaks.
-- **Self-awareness**: Understand where your time goes and become more mindful of your browsing habits.
+- **Digital awareness**: Understand where your time goes and become more mindful of your browsing habits.

 ---